lcnguyencs/WaterMarking_Invisible/README.md

 # Invisible WaterMarking

-This repository contains a simple Python script to add a visible watermark to an image using the `Pillow` library.
+This repository contains a simple Python script to add an invisible watermark to an image using the `Pillow` library.

 ## Table of Contents